antennapedia/antennapedia.com/src/thick/mjn_dire_straits.md

 "You're beautiful."

-"I need, " Malcolm said, "a less sodding painful way to prove myself to you.
+"I need," Malcolm said, "a less sodding painful way to prove myself to you.
 Couldn't you fucking get off on tickling me instead of whipping me?"

 The whipping was entirely the choice of Malcolm's complicated, tangled psyche, not that Julius chose to say that out loud.
 What he said was, "I am, in your words, a kinky cunt, and these things require ritual.
 Hold still while I put some antiseptic on it."

 Malcolm swore when he did it, but stood still for it.
+Antiseptic, gauze taped across the wounds, and that would do for the night.
 Now to tend to himself.
 Julius tipped his head to the side and touched the bite marks gingerly.
 The mirror told him that they were quite high on his neck, just under the corner of his jaw.
 They would go septic if he didn't tend to them.
+Malcolm had drawn blood as well.
+A blood ritual for them both.
+Well, that was fitting.

+He reached for the tube on the counter.

 "Let me do that," Malcolm said, and he took the antiseptic away from Julius.
 Julius hissed in pain as Malcolm's fingers dabbed it on.
 "Candy-arse.
 I hardly broke the skin."